 NOTE: A standard rear housing (i.e., not containing a bearing flush groove) is shown at right.
-Housings with the Internal Bearing Flush (IBF) option are described below.
+Housings with the Internal Bearing Flush (IBF) option are described on page 19.

 Insert the bearings (3) into the housing bores of the front and rear housings.